Frequently Asked Questions - Listed Buildings

 The Secretary of State for Culture Media and Sport is responsible for compiling the statutory list of buildings of special architectural or historic interest.

 Anyone can apply to have a building listed.
-Applications should be sent to English Heritage, who administers the application process and provides expert advice to the Secretary of State on which buildings meet the criteria for listing.
-Further information is available on the English Heritage website.
+Applications should be sent to Historic England, who administers the application process and provides expert advice to the Secretary of State on which buildings meet the criteria for listing.
+Further information is available on the Historic England website.

 A list of listed buildings in the King’s Lynn and West Norfolk area is available to view.
-Alternatively, the English Heritage Listed Buildings Online website contains details of all listed buildings in the country.
+Alternatively, the Historic England Listed Buildings Online website contains details of all listed buildings in the country.
 Please remember that property names do change and you may need to search under a previous name or number.

 A list description is a report which identifies a building by giving a history of the structure and a description of the historical features and character of the building.